zinsmatt/starter-academic/content/home/experience.md

   date_start = "2015-08-17"
   date_end = "2016-02-03"
   description = """
-  Algorithmic Processing for Virtual Reality Application.
+  Algorithmic processing for a Virtual Reality application (C++):
   * Parallelization of geometric the processings with multithreading.
   * Recognition of 3D annotations.
+  * Optimization of the import of 3D models: obj, 3dxml, collada, vrml, stl.
   * Optimization of the 3D viewer.
   * Automatic deployment in a VR environment.